sularaperera/7.Personal-Finance-Dashboard-Python/ReadMe.md

 The project utilizes the following tools and libraries:

 - Python: The scripting language used for the entire pipeline.
-- pandas: Used for data manipulation and transformation.
+- pandas and numpy: Used for data manipulation and transformation.
 - Fuzzy matching is performed using the thefuzz library.

 ## 2. Folder Structure